siderolabs/talos/website/content/v1.14/reference/configuration/v1alpha1/config.md

     # ControlPlaneConfig represents the control plane configuration options.
     controlPlane:
         endpoint: https://1.2.3.4 # Endpoint is the canonical controlplane endpoint, which can be an IP address or a DNS hostname.
-        localAPIServerPort: 443 # The port that the API server listens on internally.
     clusterName: talos.local
 {{< /highlight >}}